mobile phone displaying social media icons

 • It is important to engage with others online because people are more inclined to interact with you on social media if you show interest in them.

-• Whether it’s a day of action or a yearlong campaign, repetition is key.
+• Whether it’s a day of action or an ongoing campaign, repetition is key.
 Let decision-makers hear you!
 Want to make an impact?
 Make sure they see a steady stream of social media content taking a stand for reproductive rights.
 Use your voice!

 BEST PRACTICES BY NETWORK